 - offering free early intervention screenings to injured workers.

 Johnson found that direct-to-employer services have significantly impacted the workforce in her region, which is largely comprised of workers in the coal mining and manufacturing industries.
-And that impact extends beyond merely preventing injury and getting injured employees back to work more quickly.
-In Johnson’s words, “As a result of the changing local employer landscape, [WorkWell] programs now significantly impact our efforts to successfully manage the unique concerns of aging workers and to assist employers in safely transitioning displaced employees into alternative work.”
+And that impact extends beyond merely preventing injury and getting injured employees back to work more quickly—it improves the health of the community as a whole.

-If we want to create real change in American health care, we have to start considering the health of the whole population—not just individuals.
+If we want to create real change in the American health care system, we have to start considering the health of the whole population—not just individuals.
 After all, lasting widespread change doesn’t happen at the individual level.
-Have you enacted population health initiatives in your area?
-Share your experiences with us in the comment section below.
+Luckily, you can start to affect population health change today with these tips and a little gusto.